yousaf-shah/com.platopus.plugins.cookieCutter/README.md

 # CookieCutter-Plugin

-Solar2D plugin to get a cookie from webview for iOS or MacOS/Sim
+Solar2D plugin to get a cookie from webview for iOS, MacOS/Sim and Android

-Please see `demo` project to get started

 Basic Api Guide
 ```